In the modern world, large and even. Poverty is a perennial problem. Billions of people live “on the edge.” Deteriorating access to drinking water

 9. Overcoming the backwardness of developing countries.

 Rice.
-1. Poverty and poverty in Africa ()
+1. Poverty and misery in Africa ()

-The development of a classification of global problems was the result of long-term research and generalization of the experience of several decades of studying them.
+The development of a classification of global problems was the result of long-term research and generalization of the experience of several decades of their study.

-In modern scientific literature, attempts are being made to comprehensively consider the whole variety of global problems.
-Since all these problems are of a socio-natural nature, since they simultaneously fix contradictions both between man and society, and contradictions between man and the natural environment, they are usually divided into three main groups.
+In modern scientific literature, attempts are being made to comprehensively consider the entire variety of global problems.
+Since all these problems are of a socio-natural nature, since they simultaneously capture contradictions both between man and society, and contradictions between man and the natural environment, they are usually divided into three main groups.
 Researchers have proposed many classification options.

 Classification of global problems:

-1. Problems that are related to the relationship between the main social communities of mankind, i.e. between groups of states with similar political, economic and other interests: "East - West", rich and poor countries, etc. These include the problem of preventing war, international terrorism and ensuring peace, as well as establishing a fair international economic order.
+1. Problems that are associated with relations between the main social communities of humanity, i.e. between groups of states with similar political, economic and other interests: “East - West”, rich and poor countries, etc. These include the problem of preventing war, international terrorism and ensuring peace, as well as establishing a fair international economic order.

 3. Problems that are generated by the interaction of society and nature.
-They are associated with the limited capacity of the environment to endure anthropogenic loads.
-These are such problems as the provision of energy, fuel, raw materials, fresh water, etc. The environmental problem also belongs to this group, i.e. the problem of protecting nature from irreversible changes of a negative nature, as well as the task of the reasonable development of the World Ocean and outer space.
+They are associated with the limited ability of the environment to withstand anthropogenic loads.
+These are problems such as the provision of energy, fuel, raw materials, fresh water, etc. The environmental problem also belongs to this group, i.e. the problem of protecting nature from irreversible negative changes, as well as the task of rational development of the World Ocean and outer space.

 Rice.
 2. Lack of drinking water in Africa ()